AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> consoles --> Python

-The menu :menuselection:`Tools --> Consoles --> Python` opens the python console.
+The menu :menuselection:`View --> Python` opens the python console.
 Python is the preferred language to customize GPS (many more details will be provided in later sections of this documentation).
 The console is mostly useful for testing interactive commands before you use